wade3han/normlens/README.md

 To read more, check out the [paper](https://arxiv.org/abs/2310.10418)!

-- [23/10/17] The dataset is not currently available for download.
-We will release the dataset soon.
-Stay tuned!

 ![NormLens Teaser](./assets/normlens_fig1.png)

 **Commonsense norms are dependent on their context.
 What if the context is given by image?**